Introduction to Damp Problems.

-A very common part of Damp Problems is “Condensation”.
-Which often begins with a call from someone telling me they “have damp coming in”, even though its “cause” doesn’t seem to make much sense.
+In my experience the most common type of Damp Problem I see is “Condensation”.
+Which often begins with a call from someone telling me they “have a leak”, even though its “cause” doesn’t make any sense.

 - It’s coming in through the pointing so the pointing needs sealed.